alexander-soare/little_experiments/action_multimodality.md

 1. The DP distribution seems to be much smoother (or spread out) than the ACT distribution.
 2. ACT seems to switch modes sooner than DP, indicating some form of relative bias between the two models.
 3. Both distributions actually look uni-modal all the way, whereas I would have expected a transition from uni-modal, to bi-modal, back to uni-modal.
 Also related to this is that the trajectories that seem to hedge between the two modes look like they are bad trajectories!
+   - Check out the [bonus visualizations](#bonus-visualizations) section where I dig a little deeper on these bad trajectories.
 4. For both models, there seems to be a bias to going around the T in a counter-clockwise direction over a clockwise direction.
 This might say something about the way the demonstration data was collected (I believe the demonstration data was made by human teleoperators).

 ![](.images/multimodal_2.gif)